 level there is better than in philosophy, but most of the really

 good thinkers rather go to hard sciences rather than economics.

-Note also how usually unquestioned are the basic features
+Note also how usually unquestioned are the basic features of the

-states, currencies, administrations and policies are defined.
+currencies, administrations and policies are defined.

 The omnipresence of technologies and other remarkable efficiencies

-of science to change many things in our daily life (in contrast
+of science to change many things in our daily life (in contrast with

 In reality, science has never been in power.
 It cannot do what